salsita/bunny-migrate/README.md

 Assuming you have also new worker(s) / message handlers deployed in parallel, you can start them now.
 Again, there is no traffic routed to new pipeline `2345`, since all of it is still routed to previous pipeline `1234`.

-You want to test with your `alpha` users first that the new pipeline is working fine, so let's route only `aplha` users to the new pipeline:
+You want to test with your `alpha` users first that the new pipeline is working fine, so let's route only `alpha` users to the new pipeline:

 ```